-A3: No, the pilot program is open to veterans and members of the National Guard and military reserve components as long as they meet the basic requirements.
+A3: No, the pilot program is open to active duty, veterans and members of the National Guard and military reserve components as long as they meet the basic requirements.

 Q4: Will an applicant with a dishonorable discharge be allowed to participate in the pilot?